elkowar/eww/README.md

 ## New configuration language is being made!

 A new configuration language for Eww is being made! `yuck` is the new name! (as discussed in the [discussion post](https://github.com/elkowar/eww/discussions/206).)
+You can check out its development in [this PR](https://github.com/elkowar/eww/pull/221) and maybe contribewwte!

 ## Examples